ThePotatoDuke/TowerDefense/README.md

 # Endless Wave Tower Defense Prototype

 ## Overview
 This project is a **prototype Tower Defense game** built in Unity.
-It demonstrates a wave-based enemy spawning system, multiple enemy types, and a weapon drop mechanic.
-All enemies and weapons are represented with 2D sprites in a 3D world (billboard style).
+It demonstrates a wave-based enemy spawning system, multiple enemy types, and a weapon change mechanic.

 ---